 Each of these compliances means greater safety for the consumer.
-In the case of GDPR, there are stringent requirements about the collection, processing and retention of personal information.
+In the case of GDPR, there are stringent requirements for the collection, processing, and retention of personal information.
 It includes the right to data portability, the right to withdraw consent, and the right to erasure.

 Under PSD2, third-party providers like kevin. must be fully licensed as a payment services provider, or PSP.